Return to home

 By 2030:

-7. Transparent Support of Nearby Communities and Non-Profit Sector
+6. Transparent Support for Surrounding Communities and the Non-Profit Sector

 By 2030: